|

 It is possible that having one bear during breeding season, could make

-the chance greater of them becoming more aggressive.
+the chances greater of them becoming more aggressive.

 black bears are afraid of people.
 However, a hungry black bear

-could get a little aggressive.
+could get aggressive.
 Most black bears fear loud noises. so if

 you are ever confronted by a black bear, making loud noises would most